Raised PSA

 If your PSA is higher than the ‘normal’ level for your age.
 Or if your doctor sees a significant rise since your last test, they may recommend further tests.

-Causes of raised PSA
+Causes of raised PSA levels

 There are a number of reasons PSA can be raised: